 Is Your Company Ready to Implement the New Revenue Recognition Standards?

 The time is near.
-The new revenue recognition standard (Topic 606), which vastly changes the revenue recognition model for contractors, is on the horizon for private companies and many have yet to evaluate the impact that that the new rules could have on their company’s financial statements.
+The new revenue recognition standard (Topic 606), which vastly changes the revenue recognition model for contractors, is on the horizon for private companies and many have yet to evaluate the impact that the new rules could have on their company’s financial statements.